Ph. D. Requirements

 An internship with a company or government lab may satisfy this requirement if it involves mathematics in a significant way.
 Students should consult with the Associate Head for the Graduate Program before such an internship to see if it would satisfy the requirement.
 The student's internship supervisor may be asked to provide documentation of the amount and mathematical nature of the work involved in the internship.

+The Plan of Study should be completed after the student has passed their qualifying exams.
 Each student must present a coherent collection of courses in which the work outside of Mathematics is related to part of the studies in Mathematics.
 There are many such possibilities, including: algebra, and computer science or discrete methods in operations research; probability, and statistics or reliability/quality control; numerical mathematics, and computer science or computational science; mathematical foundations and history, and education; analysis, and physics or optics; etc.

 Research Tutorial Groups